-- (1) Subsection 4.5(1) of the Regulation requires that annual financial statements be reviewed by a company's audit committee (if any) and approved by the board of directors before filing.
-Subsection 4.5(2) of the Regulation requires that interim financial statements be reviewed by a company's audit committee (if any) and approved by the board of directors or by the company's audit committee before filing.
+(1) Subsection 4.5(1) of the Instrument requires that annual financial statements be approved by the board of directors before filing.
+Subsections 4.5(2) and 4.5(3) of the Instrument require that interim financial statements be approved by the board of directors or by the company's audit committee before filing.
 We believe that extracting information from financial statements that have not been approved as required by those provisions and releasing that information to the marketplace in a news release is inconsistent with the prior approval requirement.
-Also see National Policy 51-201 Disclosure Standards. - (2) Reporting issuers that intend to disclose financial information to the marketplace in a news release should consult Regulation 52-107.
-We believe that disclosing financial information in a news release without disclosing the accounting principles used is inconsistent with the requirement in Regulation 52-107 to identify the accounting principles used in the financial statements.
+Also see National Policy 51-201 Disclosure Standards.

+(2) Reporting issuers that intend to disclose financial information to the marketplace in a news release should consult NI 52-107.
+We believe that disclosing financial information in a news release without disclosing the accounting principles used is inconsistent with the requirement in NI 52-107 to identify the accounting principles used in the financial statements.